gltronred/qcns2026/README.md

 - confirm important dates
 - provide link to EDAS on the CFP and submission pages
 - add information about conference venue
+- add beautiful picture to the index page
 - add contact information (at least, email)
 - add TPC members
 - if there are invited speakers, add their information to the speakers page from a JSON